 To generate the most revenue, record labels market their affiliated artists, to generate more interest in the artist, increase their popularity, and boost revenue streams.
 They do this in a variety of ways from posters and billboards and social media advertising but also through music PR, including interviews in magazines, blogs, and on radio and TV.

 All this helps to boost popularity of artists creating a wider audience and consequently a wider base of consumers.
 This helps record labels generate profit, but also boosts the earnings of artists.
-Promotion and marketing are a huge part of what record labels do – so big, in fact, that there are now separate promotional companies being set up to work with artists and labels.
+Promotion and marketing are a huge part of what record labels do – so big, in fact, that there are now many separate promotional companies (as well as freelance music marketers) out there who work with artists and labels.

 The company Underplay, established in 2016, functions to promote artists and their music through TV, radio and other platforms using connections the founder, Chris Bellham, built up throughout his career in the industry.